watir/watirbook/installation/ubuntu-11-4.md

 Ruby 1.8.7 is pretty good, but 1.9.2 would be better.
 Since we just want to get Watir installed the easiest possible way, we will user Ruby 1.8.7.

+### RubyGems

+Let's see the version of RubyGems we got with Ruby with `gem -v`:

+    $ gem -v
+    The program 'gem' is currently not installed.
+You can install it by typing: sudo apt-get install rubygems1.8

+Looks like we did not get any version installed.
+We will install RubyGems with apt-get, since that is the easiest way:

+    $ sudo apt-get install rubygems1.8
+    (...)
+    Setting up ruby1.8-dev (1.8.7.302-2) ...
+    Setting up rubygems1.8 (1.3.7-3) ...

+Ask RubyGems for it's version with `gem -v`:

+    zeljko@ubuntu:~$ gem -v
+    1.3.7

+RubyGems 1.3.7 is really old ([May 13, 2010](https://rubygems.org/gems/rubygems-update/versions)).
+Let's try to update it the usual way, with `gem update --system`:

+    zeljko@ubuntu:~$ gem update --system
+    ERROR:  While executing gem ...
+(RuntimeError)
+        gem update --system is disabled on Debian, because it will overwrite the content of the rubygems Debian package, and might break your Debian system in subtle ways.
+The Debian-supported way to update rubygems is through apt-get, using Debian official repositories.
+    If you really know what you are doing, you can still update rubygems by setting the REALLY_GEM_UPDATE_SYSTEM environment variable, but please remember that this is completely unsupported by Debian.

+Since I do not *really* know what I am doing, I will leave RubyGems at version 1.3.7 and hope everything will work.

 \newpage